mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/float_power.md

 ## Differences

-PyTorch: Raises input to the power of exponent, elementwise, in double precision.
-If neither input is complex returns a torch.float64 tensor, and if one or more inputs is complex returns a torch.complex128 tensor.
+PyTorch: Raise the input tensor to double precision to calculate exponential powers.
+If neither input is complex, a torch.float64 tensor is returned, and if one or more inputs is complex, a torch.complex128 tensor is returned.

 MindSpore:

 - If neither input is complex Tensor, MindSpore’s API implements the same function as PyTorch, only the parameter names are different;
 - If one or more inputs is complex Tensor, MindSpore will not improve the precision.
 Currently, complex number operations only support CPU;
-    - When the input is two complex Tensors, MindSpore requires the two Tensors to be of the same type, and the return value is the same as the input type;
+    - When the inputs are two complex Tensors, MindSpore requires the two Tensors to be of the same type, and the return value is the same as the input type;
-    - When the input is a complex Tensor and a scalar, the return value of MindSpore is the same type as the input Tensor;
+    - When the inputs are a complex Tensor and a scalar, the return value of MindSpore is the same type as the input Tensor;
-    - When the input is a complex Tensor and a real Tensor, MindSpore currently does not support this operation.
+    - When the inputs are a complex Tensor and a real Tensor, MindSpore currently does not support this operation.

 | Categories | Subcategories | PyTorch | MindSpore | Differences       |
 | ---- | ----- | ------- | --------- | -------------------- |